 It took me about two years to get over myself and realize things were not getting done because I sucked at managing freelancers and outsourcing web projects.

-I needed to change who I was and how I behaved.
+I needed to change who I was and how I behaved in web projects.

 Your project will get done, and you’ll achieve the outcome if you’re pleasant.